slowsigma/Nysa/Nysa.CodeAnalysis.VbScript/Semantics/Analysis.md

 along with their declarations (i.e., function, argument, variable, type, constant symbols), can we work to tie all accessing expressions ()

-The question is can we assign a likely declaration to each part of a PathExpression?
+The question is, can we assign a likely declaration to each part of a PathExpression?

 Example played out:
 1. We see variable getting assigned a value from a function argument.